ballerina-platform/openapi-connectors/openapi/azure.openai.finetunes/Module.md

 >**Note:** that they are in the form of remote operations.

-Following is an example on uploading a file and finetuning curie base model:
+Following is an example of uploading a file and finetuning `curie` base model:

-Uploading the data file from local machine.
+Uploading the data file from the local machine.

 ```ballerina
 finetunes:Files_body filePayload = {